EmilioPeJu/panda-yocto-proposal/README.md

 - [PR PandABlocks-slowFPGA#4](https://github.com/PandABlocks/PandABlocks-slowFPGA/pull/4)

 Possible improvements:
-- Automatic deployment of everything inside the CI
+- [ ] Automatic deployment of everything inside the CI.
-- Packaging/building of webcontrol
+- [x] Pull webcontrol to webadmin (inside meta-panda).
-- USB automount feature?
-- Should we use the SDK in panda server CI?
-- Some warning messages
+- Fix some warning messages (WRITE\_ZEROES related).
-- [x] Cleaner docker image? the one used by kas
+- [x] Cleaner docker image? the one used by kas.
-- [x] Using kas to simplify build workflow (kas-container to be precise)
+- [x] Using kas to simplify build workflow (kas-container to be precise).
+- [ ] Build the SDK in CI and publish a container to support server testing

 # Requirements
 - [x] Req 1: Having a simple upgrade process (e.g. copying a few files to the SD